mobile-tko-logo

 A guide to traffic management

-Understanding traffic management is a crucial part of any location filming and, with more than 30 years’ experience in the industry, we asked Bill Stanley of On Set Traffic Management to offer his advice on navigating the planning and logistics.
+Getting to grips with traffic management is a crucial part of any location filming and, with more than 30 years’ experience in the industry, we asked Bill Stanley of On Set Traffic Management to offer his advice on navigating the planning and logistics.

 On Set Traffic Management (OSTM) has some impressive credits, including Mr Bates vs The Post Office, Silent Witness and a Robbie Williams project that involved closing down Regent Street.
 Stanley’s guidelines are as follows: